Alan Brown (Scottish politician)

-Alan Brown (born 12 August 1970) is a Scottish National Party (SNP) politician who served as the Member of Parliament (MP) for Kilmarnock and Loudoun from 2015 until 2024.
+Alan Brown (born 12 August 1970) is a Scottish National Party (SNP) politician who has served as the Member of the Scottish Parliament (MSP) for Kilmarnock and Irvine Valley since 2026.
+He was previously the Member of Parliament (MP) for Kilmarnock and Loudoun from 2015 until 2024.
 Brown previously served as the SNP spokesperson for Energy and Transport in the House of Commons.
-He is the candidate for the Scottish Parliamentary constituency Kilmarnock and Loudoun ahead of the Scottish Parliament elections in 2026.
+Brown was the candidate for the Scottish Parliamentary constituency Kilmarnock and Irvine Valley ahead of the 2026 Scottish Parliament election, winning the election with a 4,461 majority.

 Early life and career

 Alan Brown was born on 12 August 1970 to parents Eric and Irene in Kilmarnock; Brown has lived there all his life.
 He attended his local primary school and Loudoun Academy.
 He subsequently attended Glasgow University, where he graduated with an honours degree in civil engineering.
 After university Brown worked as a civil engineer in both the public and private sectors.

 He was first elected as a SNP councillor in the 2007 East Ayrshire Council election for the Irvine Valley ward, topping the poll with 1,497 first preferences.
 He was re-elected in the 2012 East Ayrshire Council election, taking the second seat on this occasion with 1,252 first preferences but again exceeding the quota.
 A senior figure in the SNP delegation, he has held positions in Housing and Strategic Planning & Resources.